-- Customers are billed every two months. - Customers receive accurate and timely bills. - New payment methods are introduced where they can provide convenience to the customer, and where they are cost effective. - Collection action is taken as required. - Percentages of overdue accounts and uncollectible accounts are at a reasonable level.
+- As of 2007, customers are billed every month. - Customers receive accurate and timely, and informative bills. - New payment methods are introduced where they can provide convenience to the customer, and where they are cost effective. - Collection action is taken as required. - Percentages of overdue accounts and uncollectible accounts are at a reasonable level.